Health and Safety

 Safety is always our priority

 At Latitude 33 Aviation, safety is always our number one concern for our aircraft owners, clients, and crew.
 We are closely following the Centers for Disease Control’s (CDC) guidelines and recommendations on the steps we can take to help prevent the spread of the virus.
 Our goal is to ensure you feel confident and comfortable when flying with Latitude 33 Aviation, and as such, we have taken additional precautions to ensure your continued safety and protection during the current situation.

 Latitude 33 Aviation uses professional aircraft detailing services to thoroughly clean the aircraft before each flight.
-During the interior surface wipe-downs, the leather seats are cleaned with a disinfectant cleaner, that contains a pH level friendly enough for the leather, while also killing 99.9% of bacteria.
-All hard surfaces are cleaned with disinfectant and deodorizing wipes.
+During the interior surface wipe-downs, all hard surfaces are cleaned with disinfectant and deodorizing wipes.
+Additional steps include: